My Childhood Memories-Page 9

 Later the McDonald family lived where the Roady family had lived, and I attended Pleasant Cove Grade School with Robert McDonald and Ernie McDonald.

-(Note: Ernie McDonald is deceased.)
+(Note: Ernie and Robert McDonald are deceased.)

 Alberta (Cope) McDonald Golob and her 1st husband Ernest Raymond McDonald Sr.'s son Ernie R. McDonald's obituary - Ernie R. McDonald - Birth: Apr.
 15, 1942 - Death: Feb.
 20, 2010 - Ernie R. McDonald, age 67, of Symsonia, KY, died Saturday, February 20, 2010, at 6:12 pm at Lourdes Hospital in Paducah, KY.
 He was a Diesel Mechanic for National Railway.
 He was of Baptist Faith.
 He was the son of the late Ernest Raymond McDonald Sr. and the late Alberta (Cope) McDonald Golob.
 He is also survived by his wife: Brenda (Taylor) McDonald of Symsonia.
 KY.
 Mr. McDonald is survivied by three daughters, Kelly Jo Hillis of Florida., Tina Worthington of Fulton, KY., and Tashina Melcher of Symsonia, KY., four sons, Kevin McDonald of Jerseyville, IL., Chad Morris of Symsonia, KY., Carey Morris of Troy, TN., Chris Morris of Cape Coral, FL., one brother, Bob McDonald of Jerseyville, IL.
 Seventeen grandchildren, Shareigha Morris of Troy, TN., Calista Morris of Troy, TN., Davey Worthington of Fulton, KY., Kelsey Morris of Raleigh, NC., Cassie Melcher of Symsonia, KY., Cecilee Morris of Troy, TN., Joshua Worthington of Fulton, KY., Kendra Melcher of Symsonia, KY., Benjamin Worthington of Fulton, KY., Caitlyn Melcher of Symsonia, KY., Eli Morris of Symsonia, KY., Isiah Morris of Symsonia, KY., Grifydd Morris of Symsonia., KY., Mishanda Avery of Paducah, KY., Stephanie Taylor of Paducah, KY., Aaron Worthington of England(USAF)., and Andi Worthington of Rockholds, KY., also survive.
 Arrangements are being handled by Collier Funeral Home, P.O.
 Box 492, Benton, KY Graveside funeral service will be held at 2:00 PM, Monday, February 22, 2010 in the Symsonia Cemetery.
 Rev. Bill Amberg will officiate.
 Interment will follow in the Symsonia Cemetery, Symsonia, KY.
 Friends may call after 11:00 AM, Monday, February 22, 2010 until the funeral hour at the Collier Funeral Home in Benton.